 On my way to the Flight Instructor rating, and having passed the EASA ATPL theory knowledge, next thing to do is training and passing the Commercial Pilot License (CPL).
-However, when inquiring, most Belgian flight schools only offer the CPL on multi-engine airplanes, so I considered it a good idea to first pass the Multi-Engine Piston (MEP) rating.
+However, when inquiring, most Belgian flight schools only offer the CPL on multi-engine airplanes, so I considered it a good idea to first pass the Multi-Engine Piston (MEP) rating for VFR flights.

 Because of proximity to my new job, I opted to do the MEP at Ostend Air College (OAC) at the Belgian coast.
 They are not cheap but they have a very good reputation in the community.

 OAC is one of the first Belgian ATOs (Approved Training Organisation) and their approach is very much focused on turning out ab-initio students for the airline pilot labor market.
 Nevertheless, they also cater for modular students such as myself.
 For me, it was really the first time that I followed practical flight training at a professional school (ATO) so I was looking forward to this.

 The MEP course starts with a full 7 hours of classroom briefing: discussing the difference and implications of multi-engine operations, but mostly covering the intricacies of the Diamond DA-42 Twin Star that OAC operates for their MEP training.
 The school gives you access to all of the training and airplane documentation through their portal so you can also properly prepare yourself at home… all well managed.
 The theory course was followed by an open-book written test on the aircraft.

 The school’s Diamond airplanes are stored in a historic hangar dating back from WO1.